Daedalus escaping from the labyrinthReady-Made

 The death penalty has wide support in Japan.
 This is at least partly due to the extraordinary secrecy that shrouds it from view.
 People do not have to think about it, and there is little information for potential public debate.

-But in past months the government has shown some openness to public debate on the death penalty.
-New Minister of Justice Eda Satsuki delcared at a press conference on 21 January 2011 that it is time for Japan to consider abolition.
+The government showed some openness to public debate on the death penalty.
+Minister of Justice Eda Satsuki declared at a press conference on 21 January 2011 that it was time for Japan to consider abolition.